HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 If you were to add `save_and_open_page` before the expectation, you'll see that the page is logged in.
 This is because we are confirming the player when we create it.
 We need some way to decide when to confirm the player.
-For this we can use `let` blocks which are a way to create variables in Rspec.
+For this we can use `let` blocks which are a way to create variables in RSpec.
 First, let’s move the player creation into a `let`.
 Change:
 ```ruby